ky-ler/moviepass/README.md

 -   ~~Disable duplicate movies on list~~
 -   ~~Update "Add to list" button based on if movie is already on list~~
 -   ~~Maybe add posters?~~
+-   Add check to see if movie exists
 -   Style pages